-For the PAC195X, Burst mode is added for faster sampling.
-In this mode, the round robin sequencer enables each active channel sequentially and restarts the round robin sequence again without sleeping in between as it normally does.
-The fifth channel that is used for offset canceling is not sampled in this mode, the previous value for offset canceling is repeatedly used, so sampling will not be as accurate if this mode is used for long periods of time, especially if temperature changes, although the 8X average accuracy will not be significantly affected.
+For PAC1951/2/3/4, Burst mode is added for faster sampling.
+In this mode, the round-robin sequencer enables each active channel sequentially and restarts the round-robin sequence again without sleeping in between as it normally does.
+The fifth channel that is used for offset canceling is not sampled in this mode.
+The previous value for offset canceling is repeatedly used, so sampling is not as accurate if this mode is used for long periods of time, especially if temperature changes, although the 8X average accuracy is not significantly affected.

-The effective sampling mode changes with the number of active channels, as shown in the table below.
+The effective sampling mode changes with the number of active channels, as shown in Table 5-3.
 The Burst mode is enabled by setting a bit in Register 7-2.